EdwigeSeminara/HandsOnLabDataAI/4-Chatbot/README.md

 ![localhosturl](https://github.com/EdwigeSeminara/HandsOnLabDataAI/blob/master/4-Chatbot/README_files/localhosturl.PNG)

 4. To interact with the bot we need an emulator.
 Launch Bot Framework Channel Emulator (if you have not installed it, download it **[here](https://github.com/Microsoft/BotFramework-Emulator/releases/tag/v3.5.35)** and install it)
-5. In the "Bot Url" field, write the port that you noted in step 3
+5. In the "**Bot Url**" field, write the port that you noted in step 3
 6. Do not change the other fields
 7. In the text box at the bottom of the emulator, enter **hello**
 8. Your **hello** appears in the chat area